walquis/codelab-example/site/codelabs/git-basics.md

 1. Restore `newbranch` to where it was before any rebasing was done, i.e., to the commit with comment "add line 3 to anotherFile".
 (Use `git reset --hard` to do this).
 1. Cherry-pick the commit from `main` labeled "add line 1 to afile" onto your `newbranch`.

-## Sprint 2.4 - Run some collaboration (if time)
+## Sprint 2.4 - Collaborate on some coding (if time)
 Keep delivering changes to your website as a team.
-For inspiration as to tasks to assign each team member, use the content and commit history of the [Sample Project Repo](https://github.com/walquis/git-basics-sample-project-repo/commits/main){:target="_blank"}.
+For inspiration as to tasks to assign each team member, use the content and commit history of the [Sample Project Repo](https://github.com/walquis/git-basics-sample-project-repo/commits/main).

 ### Wrap-up
 - Final comments.